-"Scratch" or "exhibition" running is not permitted under OHSAA Bylaws and results in the disqualification of athletes so involved.
-When a student participates in scheduled track and field competition, participation limitations do apply.
+GuidanceForWheelchairEvents_TF.pdf.
 As has been indicated, no school, coach, athletic administrator or any other individual may change the rules by mutual agreement.
 Officials do not have the authority to waive the rules.
 Nor is it an official's responsibility to interpret eligibility rules or keep track of entry limitations.
 In addition, only a student enrolled in one of the competing schools and eligible in all respects (age, grades, semesters, transfer status, etc.) is permitted to participate in interscholastic track and field meets.
 OHSAA Bylaw 10-2-1 provides that the meet shall be forfeited if an ineligible person competes.
 The following are some examples to illustrate this concept"

 A student-athlete has entered and competed in four events, such as: discus, shot put, 1600 m. run and 3200 m. run.
 The athlete competes in the 4x400 m. relay as a member of an "exhibition" relay team running for practice.
 This is a violation of the contest participation rule.
 The athlete is disqualified and forfeits all points earned in all events as required in NFHS Track and Field Rule 4-2-1.
-Note: Although the track and field rules specify event limitations for athletes, the OHSAA considers such limitations fundamental eligibility requirements.
+Note: Although the track and field rules specify event limitations for athletes, the OHSAA considers such limitations fundamental eligibility requirements and "playing rules", and, thus, not subject to By-law 10-2-1.
 Thus, the persons ultimately responsible for adhering to these requirements are the coach and the student-athlete.
 Contest officials are not responsible for monitoring this limitation.